 Similarly, Sections 3.4 and 3.7 of the Working Group Guidelines apply in relation to any appeal by a Work Track Member in relation to any perceived violations of ICANN's Expected Standards of Behavior, or a belief that a Member's contributions are being systematically ignored or discounted, or a decision of the Work Track or the GNSO Council regarding this Work Track.
 In addition, if there is conduct that appears to be in violation of the Expected Standards of Behavior, any individual serving in a Chair role (such as the Chair or, in cases where the conduct in question is that of the Chair, the GNSO Council Liaison) has the power to remove the violator from the discussion for a short period of time.
-A temporary removal could include silencing from participation in meetings/chats, silencing on the Work Track's activities.
+A temporary removal could include silencing from participation in meetings/chats, silencing on the Work Track mailing list, as well as silencing on other communication channels officially used for the Work Track's activities.
 For conduct that is questionable, but not necessarily a violation, the Chair might wish to only make a record of warnings, but not escalate to removal.